Free Newsletter

 • Reinforce good habits.
 Drill your dog on old skills like SIT and STAY.
 Incorporate hand signals if your dog is hard of hearing.
 Praise her when she does her business outside, just like in puppy housetraining days.

-It’s important to never assume your dog’s problems are just from old age and therefore nothing can be done.
+It's important to never assume that your dog's problems are just from old age and that nothing can be done to help her.
 Your veterinarian can help develop the best diagnostic plan and treatment program for your dog.
 Your old dog may be able to enjoy life again—and even learn some new tricks!